Porsil/mildew_detection_in_cherry_leaves/README.md

 - Click on the 'Create app' button.

 #### Deploy in Heroku
-- Ensure requirements.txt file exists and contains the dependancies.
+- Ensure requirements.txt file exists and contains the dependencies.
 - Set the stack to Heroku-20 as follows:
     - In Heroku, click 'Account Settings' from the avatar menu.
     - Scroll to the 'API Key' section and click 'Reveal' then copy the key.